droodman/reghdfejl/README.md

 ```
 ssc install reghdfejl
 ```
-Sometimes SSC will lag a bit behind this repository.
+Sometimes SSC will lag behind this repository.
 To get the latest version from here, do:
 ```
 net install reghdfejl, replace from(https://raw.github.com/droodman/reghdfejl/v[X.Y.Z])
 ```